-- demonstrate beginning knowledge of Greek grammar and vocabulary, translate selected Greek texts, and compare English translations with the original Greek in a critical, empathetic, reflective and theologically astute manner (B1 B6) - 4. engage empathetically with different scholarly methods and opinions, identify different possibilities, and apply their knowledge and understanding to their own lives and the lives of others, and thereby continue to grow and develop spiritually (B3, B4, B5) - 5. organise, communicate and apply their own learning effectively, use information and computer technology to access and communicate information, and engage creatively in problem solving (B6, B7, B8)
+- 3. demonstrate intermediate level knowledge of Greek grammar and vocabulary, as well as skills in translating selected Greek texts and in comparing English translations with the original Greek in a critical, empathetic, reflective and theologically astute manner (B1, B3, B6) - 4. engage empathetically with different scholarly methods and opinions, identify different possibilities, and apply their knowledge and understanding to their own lives and the lives of others, and thereby continue to grow and develop spiritually (B2, B3, B4, B5) - 5. organise, communicate and apply their own learning effectively, use information and computer technology to access and communicate information, and engage creatively in problem solving (B6, B7, B8)